AH-KHAN/codeigniter-logger/README.md

 # codeigniter-logger
-Small Piece of Code to Store Logs
+Small Library for codeigniter to store logs,

+the storing log structure is like this

+/logs/[YEAR]/[MONTH]/[DAY].log